Business support and advice

 As a result of the economic downturn, as well as helping people off benefits, Fredericks Foundation has branched out to assist existing companies in need of finance who are unable to obtain it from their bank.

-Gloucestershire has a Local Enterprise Partnership, or LEP, called GFirst, which is a public private partnership which leads on economic development within the County.
-Gfirst also co-ordinates bidding for Government funding of major projects.
-In Cotswold District this has included the proposed Applied Digital Skills Centre at Cirencester College, which was awarded £4.48 million in Summer 2020.
+Gloucestershire has a Local Enterprise Partnership, or LEP, called GFirst, which is a Public-Private Partnership (PPP) which leads on economic development within the county.
+GFirst also co-ordinates bidding for government funding of major projects.
+In Cotswold District this has included the Applied Digital Skills Centre at Cirencester College which was awarded £4.48 million in 2020.